isbethwel/BUSN-9200-ESG-SCORES-/README.md

 - The data used in this project were sourced from reputable financial data providers.
 - Special thanks to the contributors who provided valuable insights and guidance throughout the project.

+## Disclaimer

+This work is original and should not be used without proper attribution.
+Unauthorized use or plagiarism of this work is strictly prohibited.
+If you use this work, please provide proper credit to the author.

+## Acknowledgments

+- The data used in this project were sourced from reputable financial data providers.
+- Special thanks to the contributors who provided valuable insights and guidance throughout the project.